FanniBelics/PokeAPI-XQuery-queries/README.md

 This query returns a JSON file containing the Pokemons by their name, weight and abilities that are lighter than a given parameter.
 Perfect for "Lift the Pokedex" challenges
 Parameters:
--`given_weight`: This parameter helps you adjust the maximum weight of the Pokemons.
+- `given_weight`: This parameter helps you adjust the maximum weight of the Pokemons.

 # 6. Longest names
 This query returns a list of pokemons that have the longest names in the dataset.
 In case more pokemon in your dataset has names the same long as the other, all of them will be listed.